Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

 {'Second_Sensor_Status': 0 ,'Dummy_Second_Sensor_Data': 7}
 ```

-### Compatibility with other boards and possible additions

-* Verified Telemetry Arduino sample is currently compatible with ESP8266 based boards, support for other boards can be added by making additional changes for which users can refer the below points(mention MCP read fucntions and other changes required for other boards)

-The Verified Telemetry Arduino sample enables devices with Arduino compatibility to use Verified Telemetry, VT Arduino Sample comes with a fully functional fault detection SDK which can be easily combined and shipped with your own set of features like IoT integration and environment monitoring.

 ### Modifying ADC, GPIO, Hardware Definitions of sample and new sensors

 * Hardware Definitions are present in file sample_vt_device_driver.cpp and is externed in sample_vt_device_driver.h, for any new sensor or to modify current hardware, check the instruction below.